Callout: This should mimic Notion's callout sections to capture the attention of the reader.

 If you can get a lot wealthier from starting a startup, then why does anyone start local businesses instead of startups?

-In local businesses, it’s normal to generate modest incomes for the owners.
-And then to use those incomes over years of time to slowly add more locations and expand the operation.
-Some fail but most actually turn a profit continuously, even at a modest level.
+Most local businesses generate modest incomes for the owners.
+They then use those profits over years to add more locations and expand their operation.
+Some outright fail but most actually turn a profit continuously, even at a modest level.

 This is because they’re based on tried and true business models.
 Known customers, known offerings, known products, known services, known price points – that do something people want.

-In startups, it’s not.
-You either get really big, or like most, die trying.
+In startups, almost all founders fail.
+Most never even raise venture backing and deplete the time and savings of the founders.
+They either get really big, or (like most) die trying.
 Most startups die before reaching “product market fit” which means that they never made something people want and never found a repeatable business model.
 Local businesses start with that model.

 So, for people looking for less risky and modest success – and to slowly grow their businesses through organic profit and small business loans – local businesses make a lot more sense.